-When more than one unit is installed, refer to "7.6 Intake Air Inlet and Exhaust Gas Outlet Pipe Diameter and Length" on page 25.
+When more than one unit is installed, refer to "7.6 Intake Air Inlet and Exhaust Gas Outlet Pipe Diameter and Length" on page 28.

 Connecting multiple units together requires proper sizing of the air intake inlet and exhaust gas outlet pipes.
-Up to four water heaters can be connected (cascaded) together.
+Up to two (iQ3001) or three (iQ2001) water heaters can be connected (cascading) together.
 Units which share a common vent must be connected together in a cascading configuration, as described in "13.
-Connecting Multiple Units" on page 47.
+Connecting Multiple Units" on page 54.